William P. Shutze, MD

 “The Society for Vascular Surgery (SVS) seeks to advance excellence and innovation in vascular health through education, advocacy, research and public awareness.”
 We must evaluate every decision, plan every strategy, face every opportunity or challenge in harmony with this mission.
 I believe that the SVS and vascular surgeons should be the leaders in everything vascular.
 Even though we are constrained by finite finances and human capital, we should persevere in leading across the four pillars of our mission statement.
 In fact, each pillar is an opportunity for us to establish ourselves as the vascular leaders to our colleagues, patients, payers, regulators, politicians and the public.

 As a small society, our advocacy footprint can only go so far alone.
 This is another opportunity to lead.
 My vision is to see the SVS lead a collective of other stakeholder groups in advocating for our patients and physicians to address multiple inadequacies in vascular care.
-This includes patient screening, education, prior authorization, coverage denials, and reimbursement inadequacies.
-As a Society, we are very good at identifying a problem, studying it and offering solutions.
+This includes patient screening, education, prior authorization, coverage denials and reimbursement inadequacies.
+As a society, we are very good at identifying a problem, studying it and offering solutions.
 Let us recruit other groups to join us and expand our reach on these important issues.
 Recent cuts have had a huge negative impact on current and future research.
 Vascular conditions (vascular patients) will be disproportionately impacted.
-We cannot let this happen and SVS can lead the collective way in advocating for continued funding for vascular research.
-Continued investment in our "Highway to Health" Branding Campaign will be essential.
+We cannot let this happen, and SVS can lead the collective way in advocating for continued funding for vascular research.
+Continued investment in our "Highway to Health" branding campaign will be essential.

 Commitment to the Success of SVS